operator-playground-io/Istio-operator-tile/tutorials/operator-installation-verification-tutorial.md

 Output:

 ```
 NAME                              READY   STATUS    RESTARTS   AGE
-grafana-operator-7574bbdbc9-skdk8   1/1     Running   0          45s
+istio-operator-67cdccc596-s7mf5   1/1     Running   0          60s
 ```

+### Conclusion

-Conclusion: This will verify that Grafana Operator has been installed successfully.
+This will verify that Istio Operator has been installed successfully.